gamesbook/protograf/docs/source/core_shapes.rst

 `↑ <shape-index_>`_

 Pedantically speaking, an image is not like the other shapes in the sense that it does not consist of lines and areas drawn by **protograf** itself.

 An "image" refers to an external file which is simply inserted into the drawing.

-The Image shape shares a number of common aspects with other shapes - such as an x & y position, a width and height, and the ability to be rotated.
+The Image shape shares a number of common aspects with other shapes - such as an x & y position, a width and a height, and the ability to be rotated.

+An image can have its corners rounded by setting a value for ``rounding``.
+Be aware this is a pixel-based value and does not correspond to the units used elsewhere in **protograf**.

 An image can also be "drawn over" by other shapes appearing later on in the script.